|

 he cried, digging his heels in the horses flanks.
 Noro,

-Brightstar!
-The horse broke into a gallop and Aranwë
+The horse broke into a gallop and Aranwë turned, loosing

-turned, and loosed again, bringing another shadow crashing down
+again and bringing another shadow crashing down from the trees,

 He dropped his gaze.
 A tiny crossbow quarrel had embedded itself

-And, as he reached over to remove it, the elf could already feel
+And, as he went to remove it, the elf could already feel a numbness,

-a numbness, like liquid lead, flowing up his arm and into his
+like liquid lead, flowing up his arm and into his body.
+His bow

-body.
-His bow fell from his paralysed fingers, and he slumped
+fell from his paralysed fingers, and he slumped forward in the

-forward in the saddle, using up the last ounces of his strength
+saddle, using up the last ounces of his strength in a desperate

-in a desperate attempt to lock his good arm around the horses
+attempt to lock his good arm around the horses neck.

 Why do they not attack? asked Berengar.